Tuesday, September 29, 2020

-Now that so many kids are doing Zoom school, a few people have been asking me about the best (and safest) headphones for children.
-While any recommendations about technology are usually out of date by the time they are published, I happened to have been interviewed earlier this year about this very topic by a reporter from New York Magazine.
+Now that so many kids are doing Zoom school for at least part of the week, a few people have been asking me about the best (and safest) headphones for children.
+Of course, any recommendations about technology are usually out of date by the time they are published.
+However, I happened to have been interviewed earlier this year about the topic by a reporter from New York Magazine, whose article included a number of specific product reviews.
+Before getting to those, let me give you my general thoughts on the subject.
+Read more

 Tuesday, September 1, 2020